fabian-kutschera/Scripts4Processing/README.md

 Additional packages might need to be installed; as for example [Mpi4Py](https://anaconda.org/conda-forge/mpi4py) to run the code in parallel with MPI.

+With a recent SeisSol update renaming variables (from u,v to v1,v2) the following adjusted script needs to be run: [ComputeGroundMotionParametersFromSurfaceOutput_Hybrid_newVar.py](./ComputeGroundMotionParametersFromSurfaceOutput_Hybrid_newVar.py).

 #### [CreateVtkCoastLineFromGmt.py](./CreateVtkCoastLineFromGmt.py)

 Generates a .vtk file of the coastline using GMT.
 The CoastLine.vtk file can be opened using ParaView.
 The original script can be viewed in the official [SeisSol repository](https://github.com/SeisSol/SeisSol/blob/master/postprocessing/visualization/tools/CreateVtkCoastLineFromGmt.py).